plausible/docs/docs/custom-event-goals.md

 Some CMSs like Webflow do not support an equals sign (`=`) in the classnames.
 If you add a class attribute with the value `plausible-event-name=Signup`, but when you go back to your page and inspect the element, it might have `class="plausible-event-name-Signup"` (equals sign replaced with a hyphen).
 If that's the case, use a double dash (`--`) instead of the equals sign.
 For example: `plausible-event-name--signup`.

-:::note
-Tracking form submissions may currently not work with forms that contain an element with `id="submit"` or `name="submit"`.
-To work around this limitation please rename the `id` or `name` attribute value to something else.
+:::tip Tracking form submissions may not work with forms that contain an element with `id="submit"` or `name="submit"` To work around this limitation please rename the `id` or `name` attribute value to something else.
 If you're unable to do that, please look into [implementing custom events manually with JavaScript](#trigger-custom-events-manually-with-a-javascript-function)
 :::

 If your CMS does not support adding CSS classes, please expand the following section of instructions.